mmseng/AislingMatHelper/beta/README-beta.md

 # Changelog

+### Latest: v1.6 (TBD)
+- Nothing yet.

-### Latest: v1.5 (2022-02-21)
+### v1.5 (2022-02-21)
-- Add logic to tweak the `DelayLoadItems` value based on the defined rating.
+- Add logic to tweak the `DelayLoadItems` value based on the given value of `Rating`.
 This should optimize this delay, while still preventing the `CONFIRM` button from being pressed too quickly at lower ratings.
-  - `DelayLoadItems` is now calculated based on values of `DelayLoadItemsBase`, `DelayLoadItemsAdjustment`, and `DelayLoadItemsAdjustmentMultiplier`.
+  - `DelayLoadItems` is now calculated based on values of `DelayLoadItemsMultiplier`, `DelayLoadItemsMultiplierBase`, `DelayLoadItemsMultiplierAdjustment`, and `DelayLoadItemsMultiplierAdjustmentMultiplier`.
 See variable documentation above.

 ### v1.4 (2021-12-29)
 - Renamed the `Kill` hotkey to `ReloadKey`, and added a new `Kill` hotkey for actually exiting the script.
 See <a href='#reloadkey'>ReloadKey</a> and <a href='#kill'>Kill</a>.